At the end, you'll find a bodyweight workout with five simple moves to strengthen your butt in less than 20 minutes.

 You'll need a chair or bench for this move.
 Sit on a chair with back straight and feet hip-width apart.
 Using your glutes, jump straight up, making sure both feet come off the ground.
 Land lightly, and slowly squat to sit on the chair.

-Stand with feet wider than hip-width, arms at your side.
-Step your right foot back on a diagonal, send your hips back, and bend your right knee (left leg is straight with foot flexed).
+Stand with feet wider than hip width, arms at your side.
+Step right foot back on a diagonal, send your hips back, and bend your right knee (left leg is straight with foot flexed).
 Keep your chest up and abs engaged.
 Return to starting position.
 Repeat on the other side.

 9. Hip Thrust Single-Arm Reach

 Sit on your butt, knees bent, feet hip-width distance apart.
-Place hands on the ground directly under your shoulders, fingers facing away from your body.
-Squeeze glutes to lift hips into a table-top position and hold.
-Reach your right arm on a high diagonal across your body, keeping your hips straight (no twisting).
+Place hands on the ground directly under shoulders, fingers facing away from your body.
+Squeeze glutes to lift hips into a tabletop position and hold.
+Reach your right arm on a high diagonal across your body, keeping hips straight (no twisting).
 Lower hips and hand to the ground.
 Repeat on the other side.

 Stand in front of a bench, chair, or step.
-Place right foot on the bench and step up, engaging your right glute to lift.
-(Do not push off of your left foot.)
-Straighten right leg to stand tall, then slowly lower, sending hips back and bending right knee.
+Place left foot on the bench and step up, engaging your left glute to lift.
+(Do not push off of your right foot.)
+Straighten left leg to stand tall, then slowly lower, sending hips back and bending left knee.
 Repeat on the other side.

 Make it harder: The higher your step or bench, the more challenging the moves will be.